-It is recommended that the production and completion of the planned service availability map be produced and distributed as a priority and we understand that this is currently in progress.
+It is recommended that the production and completion of the planned service availability map be produced and distributed as a priority.

 A further challenge encountered by some clients was the availability of basic care provision on entry.
 This was particularly challenging if a client had entered as a result of an unexpected adverse experience or if a client was female.